Loading Golf Stats...

 More Fantasy News

-Tringale carded a four-under 66 in the final round to move into a tie for 11th place at the RBC Canadian Open.
+Tringale fired a five-under 66 in the final round of the 3M Open to finish in a tie for third place.